Roadspoke

 Picture

-When a majority of the workers peacefully walked out, Standard Oil called Bayonne's mayor who also happened to be on the company's payroll as a lawyer.
+Back in 1915, when a majority of the workers peacefully walked out, Standard Oil called Bayonne's mayor who also happened to be on the company's payroll as a lawyer.
 The mayor immediately employed the police to squash the walkout.
 Strikers fought with hired thugs as well as police as they sought improved pay and working conditions.
 Primary of their demands was to reduce the 12 hour work day to 8 hours.

 As tensions rose and strikers started fires, strikebreakers opened up and fired bullets into a crowd.